simukti/sqldb-logger/README.md

 - [Onelog adapter](logadapter/onelogadapter): Using [francoispqt/onelog](https://github.com/francoispqt/onelog) as its logger.
 - [Zap adapter](logadapter/zapadapter): Using [uber-go/zap](https://github.com/uber-go/zap) as its logger.
 - [Logrus adapter](logadapter/logrusadapter): Using [sirupsen/logrus](https://github.com/sirupsen/logrus) as its logger.

+[Provided adapters](./logadapter) does not use given `context`, you need to copy it and adjust with your needs. _(example: add http request id/whatever value from context to query log when you call `QueryerContext` and`ExecerContext` methods)_

 For another/custom logger backend, [`Logger`](./logger.go) interface is just as simple as following: